MikeX-23/plank-app/README.md

  - Passed the artsFilter function as a prop on the Nav component
  - Used the onClick event on the "Arts and Culture" li item to call the artsFilter function (ex. onClick={this.props.artsFilter})
  - Created a nonProfitsFilter function to filter the nonProfits category and repeated the same steps when creating the artsFilter function
  - Ran into an issue: nonProfitsFilter function worked but when the 'Arts and Culture' menu item is selected, it doesn't get filtered and nothing is shown on the screen.
 Checked the console.log and saw it was returning undefined when trying to get caseData category.
 Used console.log to check the caseData category and found that once "Arts and Culture" is clicked, the caseData only returns the arts and cuture category and can't find the nonProfits category.
 The solution is to reset or change the caseData back to it's original array.
-Even though the case study API is used in the componentDidMount lifecycle method, the solution was to called the case study API on both functions and setState was used to store the data.
+Even though the case study API is used in the componentDidMount lifecycle method, the solution was to called the case study API again on both functions and setState was used to store the data.
 It worked.
-Both the arts and culture and non profit category are filterd.
-This strategy was later applied to all the functions but a better solution might exist
+Both the arts and culture and non profit category are filtered.
+This strategy was later applied to all the functions but a better solution might exist.
  - Created publishingFilter, wellnessFilter, sportsFilter, and allFilter functions and filtered every category
  - There is no result for the "Sports" category.
 Created noResult as a state and set it to false.
 In the sportsFilter function, setState was used to change it to true.
 A ternary operator was created and "No results found" was rendered if noResult was truthy.
 If false, nothing was rendered.
 Ran into small issue.
 "No results found" was displayed on the other categories.
-Solution was to set it to false using setState in the beginning of every filter function except the sportsFilter
+Solution was to set it to false using setState in the beginning of every filter function except the sportsFilter.

  ## Step 7 - Adding Active class
  - When user clicks on one of the nav items, there should be a border around that item to suggest that the user is currently on that category